 From Table 2, it is revealed that the candidate ARIMA models with drift terms are more precise as compared to their counterpart models without drift terms, in terms of achieving least values of AIC and RMSE, along with comparable values of MAPE.
-Also, among the several fitted candidate models, the best fit candidate model is found to be ARIMA (2,1,0) with drift, having least values for model fit statistics criteria, i.e., AIC value of 894.95, RMSE value of 148.05, and MAPE value of 7.71%.
+Also, among the several fitted models, the best fit model is found to be ARIMA (2,1,0) with drift, having least values for model fit statistics criteria, i.e., AIC value of 894.95, RMSE value of 148.05, and MAPE value of 7.71%.
 Furthermore, the performance of automatically generated ARIMA model for maize yield, i.e., ARIMA (1,1,2) with drift, is slightly better as compared to the conventionally developed best fit candidate model, i.e., ARIMA (2,1,0) with drift.

 The residual diagnostics of the fitted ARIMA models for maize yield are performed using Ljung-Box test, and the findings are depicted in Table 3.
 In the Ljung-Box test, the assumption made under the null hypothesis (H0) is that the residuals of the fitted model have no autocorrelation, which is tested against the alternative hypothesis (H1) that the residuals are autocorrelated.